 During his fellowship at EPIC, Michael looked forward to being exposed to a broad variety of research topics that will allow him to explore his academic interests and prepare him for graduate school.

 “I hope to refine my academic interests and become exposed to exciting new ideas as I begin my research career,” he explained.
 “Working with Michael [Greenstone] is great, because he is very invested in the personal development of his RAs.
 He is always recommending papers for us to read, and encourages us to work fairly independently and take an active role in the development of our projects.”

 Before becoming a Pre-Doctoral Fellow with EPIC, Brian attended Georgetown University for his undergraduate degree.
 At Georgetown, Brian entered the School of Foreign Service, where he completed his major in International Economics.
 He has strong interests in transit-oriented development in cities and energy as it relates to transportation.

-At EPIC, Brian is working on three main projects.
-In one, he is gathering data for a working paper that uses underground geological characteristics to determine the local economic impacts of fracking.
-The other two projects focus on energy efficiency programs.
+At EPIC, Brian worked on three main projects.
+In one, he gathered data for a working paper that uses underground geological characteristics to determine the local economic impacts of fracking.
+The other two projects focused on energy efficiency programs.

 While he’s attracted to “the sheer gravitas of energy problems,” Brian has always had a broad interest in public policy.
 To him, policy and energy problems intertwine.